jbousquie/leontine/README.md

 ## Usage

 1. Set your API URL and authentication token in the settings section
+2. The application will check the API status and display server queue information
-2. Upload an audio file by dragging and dropping or using the file selector
+3. Upload an audio file by dragging and dropping or using the file selector
-3. Configure transcription options (language, model, etc.)
+4. Configure transcription options (language, model, etc.)
-4. Click "Transcribe Audio" and monitor the progress
+5. Click "Transcribe Audio" and monitor the progress
-5. When complete, view, copy, or download your transcription
+6. When complete, view, copy, or download your transcription

 ## Development